Prthik7/netflix_sql_project/README.md

 and
 split_part(duration,' ',1)::numeric> 5

---Count the Number of Content Items in Each Genre select unnest(string_to_array(listed_in,','))as genre, count(show_id) as total_content from netflix group by 1
+9)Count the Number of Content Items in Each Genre select unnest(string_to_array(listed_in,','))as genre, count(show_id) as total_content from netflix group by 1

---Find each year and the average numbers of content release in India on netflix.
---return top 5 year with highest avg content release! select extract(year from to_date(date_added,'Month DD,YYYY'))as year, count(*),
+10)Find each year and the average numbers of content release in India on netflix return top 5 year with highest avg content release! select extract(year from to_date(date_added,'Month DD,YYYY'))as year, count(*),